 Uenotaira flower fields and picnic area

-A variety of flower fields, rock gardens, and outdoor picnic areas, with wooden decks and shaded outdoor lounges will be incorporated into the natural setting of the mountains and forests surrounding the new Nagasaka top station.
-It will be the perfect highland escape from the humid lowlands during summer!
+A variety of flower fields, rock gardens, and outdoor picnic areas, with wooden decks and shaded outdoor lounges have been incorporated into the natural setting of the mountains and forests surrounding the new Nagasaka top station.
+It is the perfect highland escape from the humid lowlands during summer!

-From this area, you will also be able to access the Kokenashi observatory overlooking the village of Nozawa Onsen, and the trail heads of the improved walking and MTB trails.
+From this area, you can also access the Kokenashi observatory which overlooks the village of Nozawa Onsen, and the trail heads of the improved walking and MTB trails.

 There are a wide variety of flowering plants that grow in the highlands around Nozawa.
 Some of the ones you will see in the Highlands garden and picnic area are described below.

 “Yanagiran” – known as Fireweed in the US and Willowherb in the UK.
 It is one the first to spring into the sunny grasslands of the plateau, and is common in ski resorts and open mountain fields.
 Although often thought to be an Orchid, it is actually a plant of the Evening Primrose family, and the name “Yanagiran” literally meaning “willow orchid” comes from the appearance of the willow-like leaves and the orchid-like flowers.